partylifeproductions/partylifeproductions.github.io/_posts/2016-05-02-introducing-PLP.md

 ### The People

-Bell Navarro - The Bitch
+Bell Navarro - The Girl

-Colin Snyder - The Baby
+Colin Snyder - The Boy

 ### The Testimony